Advertising, Marketing & Media

 - A similar ‘country-of-origin’ principle applies to copyright clearance for satellite broadcasting

-- The EU ‘country-of-origin’ approach may no longer apply to UK-originated audio-visual media services from the end of the transition period, but will continue to apply until that date
+- The EU ‘country-of-origin’ approach no longer applies to UK-originated audio-visual media services from the end of the transition period, but continued to apply until that date

 - UK broadcasters may still be able to take advantage of the EU ‘country-of-origin’ approach if they can show that they are also ‘established’ in an EU Member State: this depends upon various factors including: location of head office; where editorial decisions are taken; where a significant proportion of the workforce are based